 Does the Realtor work for the Seller or the Buyer?

 In most cases, the seller pays the Real Estate Commission.
-In my view, the real estate agent should make it clear from the outset which party they are acting for.
+In my opinion, real estate agents should clarify from the outset which party they are acting for.

 What the Listing Agent Should do